jeffreynerona/basic-react-tutorial/README.md

     index.js
     logo.svg
 ```
-In the project directory, you can run:
+In the project directory, run:
 ### `npm start`
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. (npm start might open it for you)

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.